Built-in ovens

 Many modern ovens have a pyrolytic cleaning or steam cleaning function, and some have catalytic liners.
 Each can make it easier to clean the oven.
 But what do these terms mean?

-Although the oven door will be locked during a pyrolytic clean, the outside of the oven will be much hotter than usual – something to be aware of if you have kids.
+Although the oven door will be locked during a pyrolytic clean, the outside of the oven will get much hotter than usual – something to be aware of if you have kids.
 You’ll also need good ventilation as the cooling fan can blow excess air from the oven door.

 Steam cleaning is another way to clean your oven without chemicals.
 Steam is either injected into the oven cavity or created by heating water in an oven dish.
 The steam softens food residue, which you then wipe out.
 You’ll probably still have to do a little scrubbing.